AznStevy/C-Elegans-Model-Generation/README.md

 ### Step 8: Output model into MIPAV-readable format

 This step takes the model and simply outputs it into the `output` folder in the workspace.
+The parameters used here are located in  `settings -> mipav_output -> labels_on` which takes a boolean value (`true` or `false`, case sensitive).
 The program will print out a filepath that can be used with the Untwising Plugin for MIPAV.
 Simply put this filepath in the "Data directory (marker 1)" field in the GUI and select "create annotation animation" in the Build/Edit section.
 This will create an `animation` folder in the `output` folder which can then be post-processed using another software like ImageJ.

 **Errors:** This step currently does not log any errors.